j0py/Tidy/README.md

 ## Functions supported by JSTidy

-Today (2023-08-09) i have these functions implemented, but they need some thorough testing:
+Today (2023-08-09) i have these functions implemented, but they need thorough testing (and documentation :-) :

 - jux ```\a -- "jux 0.6" |> "rev" | etc ```
 - off ```\a -- "off 0.25" |+ "n 7" | etc ```